onthebusiness/harelang.org/content/tutorials/introduction.md

       A key take-away from this should be the "haredoc" tool, which you should use liberally as you work with Hare.
 Try to use it to learn about the other standard library functions we're using in this sample, such as strings::fromutf8.
-You can also use it to browse the modules themselves &mdash; try "haredoc fmt" or "haredoc strings".
+You can also use it to browse the modules themselves&nbsp;&mdash; try "haredoc fmt" or "haredoc strings".
 Lastly, you can use it to browse your *own* documentation: try "haredoc askname" and "haredoc greet".

       TODO: https://todo.sr.ht/~sircmpwn/hare/555
 - title: Using const & let to define variables